British Columbia is home to a dynamic and thriving film and television industry.

 The most an agency can charge for photos is $25 per year.
 Photo fees may only be deducted from actual earnings, so the agency's photo fees are only payable after a performer is hired to do paid work through that agency.

 Most talents agencies receive wages on behalf of their clients from a producer.
 This gives the agency an opportunity to ensure that the terms of the contract of employment ("deal memo") were met in order to calculate its fee.
 An agency must pay a performer within five days of receiving payment from the producer.
 If the producer's cheque is written on a bank outside of B.C., the agency has 12 days to pay the performer.

 - If you are a performer and require more information see our Talent Agency Frequently Asked Questions

 - Talent agents in B.C. must be licensed by the Director of Employment Standards

-- List of Licensed Talent Agencies (PDF, less than 1 MB)
+- List of Licensed Talent Agencies (PDF)

 - For more information about licensing, see Licensing - Talent Agencies.

 For more information, please contact the Employment Standards Branch:

 Victoria, BC V8W 2B7